alexvanyo/composelife/ui-wear-screenshots/README.md

 # ui-wear-screenshots

-A test-only module defining the Paparazzi screenshot tests for the [ui-wear](../ui-wear) module components.
+A test-only module defining the Roborazzi screenshot tests for the [ui-wear](../ui-wear) module components.